MincDev/wirecard-wrapper/README.md

 # Adumo Payment Gateway Wrapper
 A wrapper class to ease integration into Adumo (previously Wirecard / MyGate) webservices.

+## Deprecation Warning

+This repository is deprecated and no longer being maintained.
+The documentation used to create this project is no longer available and integration from new projects are no longer available.

 ## Documentation
 This wrapper is built around the Enterprise integration documentation found on the Adumo Online website here: https://developers.adumoonline.com/enterprise.php